zaiisao/Documentation/en/Real-time-Messaging/rtm_signaling_oc.md

 | Logout results.           | `onLogout`            | [AgoraRtmLogoutBlock](https://docs.agora.io/en/Real-time-Messaging/API%20Reference/RTM_oc/Blocks/AgoraRtmLogoutBlock.html)    |
 | Connection state changes. | N/A. See `getStatus`. | [connectionStateChanged](https://docs.agora.io/en/Real-time-Messaging/API%20Reference/RTM_oc/Protocols/AgoraRtmDelegate.html#//api/name/rtmKit:connectionStateChanged:reason:) |

-> - Unless otherwise specified, most of the core APIs of the Agora RTM Android SDK should only be called after the [loginByToken](https://docs.agora.io/en/Real-time-Messaging/API%20Reference/RTM_oc/Classes/AgoraRtmKit.html#//api/name/loginByToken:user:completion:) method call succeeds and after you receive the `AgoraRtmLoginErrorOk` error code.
+> - Unless otherwise specified, most of the core APIs of the Agora RTM SDK should only be called after the [loginByToken](https://docs.agora.io/en/Real-time-Messaging/API%20Reference/RTM_oc/Classes/AgoraRtmKit.html#//api/name/loginByToken:user:completion:) method call succeeds and after you receive the `AgoraRtmLoginErrorOk` error code.
 > - <sup>1</sup> You can create multiple AgoraRtmKit instances with the [initWithAppId](https://docs.agora.io/en/Real-time-Messaging/API%20Reference/RTM_oc/Classes/AgoraRtmKit.html#//api/name/initWithAppId:delegate:) method.
 The Agora RTM SDK does not put a limit to the number of AgoraRtmKit instances you can create, but it only allows you to join a maximum of 20 AgoraRtmChannels at the same time.
 > - <sup>2</sup> The generation of the token you use to log in the Agora RTM system differs from the generation of the signalingToken you use to log in the Agora Signaling system.
 Make sure you use the right token.
 See [Token Security](../../en/Real-time-Messaging/rtm_token.md) for more information.
 > - <sup>2</sup> The token debugging mechanism, "\_no\_need\_token" for example, of the Agora Signaling SDK does not apply to the Agora RTM SDK.